ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/add-ip-restrictions/guide.en-gb.md

 > [!primary]
 >
-> Wait about 30 seconds for the IP restriction to propagate
+> Wait about 30 seconds for the IP restriction to propagate.
 >

 ## Go further

 To have an overview of OVHcloud Managed Private Registry service, read the [OVHcloud Managed Private Registry documentation](/products/public-cloud-containers-orchestration-managed-private-registry).

-If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-ca/professional-services/) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.
+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-gb/professional-services/) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.

 Join our community of users on <https://community.ovh.com/en/>.